Tournaments

 Other Prizes

-• Club Marine $500 Voucher to unlucky boat on Friday , Saturday , Sunday
+• Club Marine $500 Voucher to unlucky boat on 2 days of fishing (Boat who has accumulated zero points)

 • Unlucky boat draw.
-Free entry to 2024 Tollgate Island Classic for 2 anglers
+Free entry to 2025 Garmin Tollgate Island Classic for 2 anglers (Boat that has accumulated zero points for tournament)

 • Unlucky angler draw.
-1 tournament shirt and 1 free entry to 2024 Tollgate Island Classic
+1 tournament shirt and 1 free entry to 2025 Garmin Tollgate Island Classic (Angler who has accumulated zero points for tournament)

 Rules And Entry Forms